3 Common Questions About Emotional Masking, Answered

 What does it mean to mask emotions?

 I’m so glad you asked!
 Masking emotions means you hide certain emotions, behaviors, or traits to appear a certain way to others.
+Sometimes you might not even be aware that you’re masking how you feel.
+There might also be situations where you choose to mask as a way to protect yourself.

 This might look like keeping a calm facial expression, when you’re actually super pissed off.
 Or it can look like forcing yourself to be a chatterbox at a social gathering when you’d actually rather not be there in the first place.